Integrated Health Program at Orchard Place

 Referral to System of Care

 System of Care (SOC) provides care coordination for youth not covered by Medicaid.
 Learn more.
-Hear what Morgan, the Program Coordinator for SOC, has to share about the benefits of this program.
+Hear what Morgan, the Program Manager for SOC, has to share about the benefits of this program.

 To complete the System of Care referral form for Polk and Warren County click here.
 Email or fax the completed form to IHP or fax to 515-697-5701.